eloebel/rectilinear-box-method/README.md

 ![jakobshavn_git](https://user-images.githubusercontent.com/68990782/188456837-30c44202-971b-4d4c-9ac8-3d3e011543b3.png)

 ## Installation
-To run this tool, clone the repository and install all requirements.
-For that you can use `conda` and the `requirements.txt`:
+To run this tool, clone the repository and install all required python packages.
+You can use `conda` and the `requirements.txt`:
 ```
 conda create --name <env> --file requirements.txt
 ```